 Utilities: Electricity is in place in several locations on the ranch and is supplied by South Plains Electric Cooperative.
 Additionally, the owners have a Generac 250 Amp diesel generator to use as backup power.
 This generator will easily run the entire barndominium.

 Water: There are three water wells on the ranch that make 3 gpm, 12 gpm, and 20 gpm respectively.
 Only two are in use and are equipped with electric submersible pumps.
 There are also seven stock tanks on the ranch.
-One is stocked with catfish and another stocked with bass.
+One is stocked with catfish and another is stocked with bass.
 The owners cleaned the silt out of four of these stock tanks in the Summer of 2022.
 A natural spring can also be found in the deeper draw on the south end of the ranch.

 The owners have elected to utilize a rainwater catchment as the water source for the barndominium.
 They have 6,000 gallons of water storage as well as a first-class filtration system for the home.
 Should the new owners choose to use well water, the system is set up to easily switch over.

 Hunting: Considerable time and effort has been put into creating an excellent wildlife habitat on the ranch.
 They maintain five food plots, growing hay grazer or milo in the warmer months and wheat in the winter.
 There are also eight protein feeders that are kept full year-round.
 There are 13 setups complete with corn feeders and blinds in place in optimal hunting areas around the ranch.

 The ranch has large numbers of free-range elk, red deer, and whitetail deer.
 Hunting is strictly managed, with the owners taking the appropriate number of culls to increase the number of trophy animals.
 With the combination of their management efforts and the genetics in the area, they are seeing 170+ pound whitetails, and a 416-pound red stag was taken in 2021.
 They’ve also seen an increasing number of mature elk bulls.